 The example models were created on the model creation date shown in the tables below (not to be confused with the historical model start date) and are still evolving and generating signals as of today.
-Because they were created with the Adaptive Modeler version that was current at that time, they don't make use of improvements brought by later versions.
+Because they were created with the Adaptive Modeler version that was current at that time, they do not make use of new features or improvements brought by later versions.

 The tables show the Trading Simulator performance of the models.
 The historical results are the results from model start date until model creation date.